DataDog/datadog-cloudformation-resources/datadog-slos-slo-handler/docs/threshold.md

 #### TargetDisplay

-TA string representation of the target that indicates its precision.(e.g. 98.00)
+A string representation of the target that indicates its precision.(e.g. 98.00)

 _Required_: No